dazld/generator-cairn/README.md

 ## What's this?

 This is a yeoman generator for making express & js applications.
-It's geared towards react / es6, but you can use it for making general single page apps too.
+It's geared towards react & redux / es6, but you can use it for making general single page apps too.
 There is a full suite of watching, livereloading, compilation and related gulp tasks.
 The express server renders html as you would expect, and they can be found in the `server/views` folder.

 It is a work in progress, and pull requests are welcome as long as they remain in the spirit of the generator.

 ## Features

+- Server rendered redux & react
 - HTTP / HTTPS self signed localhost dev environment including live reload
 - full suite of gulp tasks
-- Server rendered redux & react
 - watchify accelerated browserify builds
 - libsass sass compilation
 - eslint rules